GovertTieleman/Journal/README.md

 # Journal

 This app allows users to keep a journal on their phone.
-Each journal entry can include a date, title, mood and the entry itself.
+Each journal entry can include a date, title, mood emoji and the entry itself.

 ![Alt text](/main.jpg?raw=true "Portrait")
 ![Alt text](/input.jpg?raw=true "Portrait")